 Investments are reported at fair value.
-Short-term, highly liquid investments are reported at cost, which approximates market value and considered to be cash equivalents.
+Short-term investments are reported at cost, which approximates market value.
 Securities traded on a national exchange are valued at the last reported sales price.
-Shares of mutual funds, including proprietary funds and common & collective funds are valued at quoted market prices which represent net asset value based on the underlying investments.
-Gains and losses from the sale or exchange of investments are recognized on the transaction date.
+Shares of mutual funds, including proprietary funds and common & collective funds are valued at quoted market prices which represent net asset value of the underlying investments.